lucien7789/comp10001-exercises/worksheet1.md

 range(10, 0, -1) # equivalent to [10,9,8,7,6,5,4,3,2,1]
 ```

 Since the range type is a sequence, we can iterate over it.
+By **iterate**, we mean loop over something, repeat an action.
 ```python
 for i in range(10):
     print(i)